 Tips and Tricks

 - Use the mini Nilla Wafers if you can find them.
 This will make cutting the fudge and not having too much “crumble” so much easier.
 If you can’t find the minis, I would break each cookie in half.

 - Before you start melting your butter and cream mixture, get your other ingredients ready.
 First, add your white chocolate and marshmallow fluff to your mixing bowl so it’s ready to melt when you add the hot cream mixture over it.
 Second, line your 8 inch baking dish with parchment paper.
 Toss a few cookies (wait, that sounds wrong) into the bottom of the dish (don’t cover the bottom, but add a few cookies).

-- GENTLY fold in your remaining cookies and mini marshmallows.
+- GENTLY fold your remaining cookies and mini marshmallows into the fudge mixture.
+Do not overmix.
 Add a few sprinkles and quickly pour this into your prepared dish.
 Top it with MORE sprinkles (why not??)